PPC Optimization: Tips, strategies, and automation

 • Align your landing page content with the ad copy and targeted keywords.
 Irrelevant information will feel like a bait and switch to your users and erode trust in your brand.

-Monitoring and analysing the performance of Ad Extensions
+Monitoring and analyzing the performance of Ad Extensions

 Ad extensions are bits of information you can add on to your ads to provide additional detail to users, and they can positively impact your ad performance.